MarketSquare/robotframework-tidy/docs/source/transformers/AlignTestCasesSection.rst

 - :ref:`skip keyword call pattern`
 - :ref:`skip settings`

-It is highly recommended to use one of the skip options if you wish to use alignment but you have part of the code that looks better with manual alignment.
-It is also possible to use disablers (:ref:`disablers`) but skip option make it easier to skip all instances of given type of the code.
+It is highly recommended to use one of the ``skip`` options if you wish to use the alignment but you have part of the code that looks better with manual alignment.
+It is also possible to use disablers (:ref:`disablers`) but ``skip`` option makes it easier to skip all instances of given type of the code.